-Experts at the Sports Medicine Program for Young Athletes at Children's Hospital Colorado will begin by getting a good history of your child's sports participation and training regimen.
+Experts in our Sports Medicine Center will begin by getting a good history of your child's sports participation and training regimen.
 Recent changes in intensity, frequency and duration of training is important for us to know.

 Ice, rest and physical therapy are the best treatments for patients with pain behind the kneecap.
 Addressing training and exercise errors is also important.

 - Ice - Icing the knee will relieve swelling and inflammation under the kneecap.
 Ice can be applied a few times each day for no longer than 20 minutes at a time.